Cleveland, Florida

 Cleveland is a census-designated place (CDP) in Charlotte County, Florida, United States.
 The population was 3,435 at the 2020 census, up from 2,990 at the 2010 census.
 It is part of the Punta Gorda, FL Metropolitan Statistical Area, part of the North Port-Bradenton, Florida Combined Statistical Area.

 Geography

-Cleveland is located in north-central Charlotte County at (26.955877, -81.996827).
+Cleveland is located in north-central Charlotte County.
 It is bordered on the north by the Peace River and on the west by the community of Solana.
 Punta Gorda, the Charlotte County seat, is 4 mi to the southwest via U.S. Route 17.
 Interstate 75 separates Cleveland from Solana and serves both communities from Exit 164.

 According to the United States Census Bureau, the Cleveland CDP has a total area of 14.8 km2, of which 13.5 km2 is land and 1.3 km2, or 9.03%, is water.